seanyx/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.unc.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: Xiao uses remote sensing to study large scale surface water systems and their response to climate change.
+bio: I use remote sensing to study large scale surface water systems and their response to climate change.

 interests:
 - Rivers and lakes